 Colon cancer can occur without any signs or symptoms.
 For this reason, Dr. Cooley recommends following the recommended American College of Gastroenterology screening guidelines:

-• If you don’t have a family history of colon cancer, the new American Cancer Society guidelines is to have your first colonoscopy at age 45.
+• If you don’t have a family history of colon cancer, the new American Cancer Society guidelines recommend your first colonoscopy at age 45.

 • There is some recent evidence that African Americans are at higher risk of developing colon cancer at a younger age and therefore should start colon cancer screening at age 45.